 There are some great spots just a stone’s throw away from London, so why not plan a day trip to add a bit of an edge to your holiday?
 I’d suggest a day trip to Windsor, Bath, and Stonehenge, or Oxford and Cambridge.
 Alternatively, rent a car and add a visit to Cornwall for a few days and take a look at the Eden Project while you are there, it is really worth it!

-A locals guide to London wouldn’t be complete without a few money saving tips as London can get quite expensive, especially if you are planning to see LOTS of attractions….So, consider getting the London City Pass, it gives you access to most key attractions and will save you a lot of money, time and hassle – especially if you use it in conjunction with Traveloris to plan your visit.
-Here is the full list of attractions the London City Pass has to offer.
+A local’s guide to London wouldn’t be complete without a few money saving tips as London can get quite expensive, especially if you are planning to see LOTS of attractions.
+Consider getting the London City Pass, it gives you access to most key attractions and will save you a lot of money, time and hassle – especially if you use it in conjunction with Traveloris to plan your visit to London.

 Traveloris was designed for exactly this kind of city.
 A city that has so much to offer, so many things to do, so many new memories to be made and all in such little time.
 With so much to offer, holiday planning for such a large city is overwhelming, but the good news is, with Traveloris you don’t need to have lived here for 5 years to know the ins and outs.

-Here’s the proof, we have used Traveloris to create an Ultimate Itinerary for London that you can easily edit to fine tune to your interests! click Here to check it out. (click here for the best weekend in London itinerary)
+Here’s the proof, we have used Traveloris to create an Ultimate Itinerary for London that you can easily edit to fine tune to your interests!
+Click Here to check it out.

 So…..what are you waiting for?
 Let’s get planning!
 Press Here to start.